lawrennd/old_talks/_uq/includes/mountain-car-simulation.md

 \subsection{Mountain Car Simulator}

-\notes{To illustrate the above mentioned concepts we we use the [mountain car simulator](https://github.com/openai/gym/wiki/MountainCarContinuous-v0).
+\notes{To illustrate the above mentioned concepts we use the [mountain car simulator](https://github.com/openai/gym/wiki/MountainCarContinuous-v0).
 This simulator is widely used in machine learning to test reinforcement learning algorithms.
 The goal is to define a control policy on a car